patmorin/us/responses-jctb-i.md

 **Referee 2 comment**

+It might be useful to precise that if a graph G is edge-maximal for a path- decomposition (resp. a tree-decomposition) of width t then it is an interval graph (resp. a chordal graph) with clique number at most t + 1.

+**Author's Response**

+Done.

+**Referee 2 comment**

 Please give some reference (or at least refer to [N. Robertson, P.D.
 Seymour, Graph minors.
 II.
 Algorithmic aspects of tree- width, Journal of Algorithms, 7(3) 1986, pp. 309-322] for the